MostAwesomeDude/construct/docs/compilation.rst

 .. warning:: This section lists items that are being currently implemented.
 Most items will be removed within next few weeks.

-compiled code only parses, no building yet implemented
+Compiled classes only parse faster, building is not yet implemented (defers to core classes)

+Embedded CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Bytewise BitsSwapped are not yet implemented

+.. warning:: This section lists items are (probably) permanent.

+Lambdas (unlike `this` expressions) are not compilable

+Global string encoding is applied during compilation not parsing

+Some classes require fixed-sized subcons (otherwise raise NotImplementedError if compiled)

+Some classes require constant selectors like FocusedSeq Union (otherwise raise NotImplementedError if compiled)

-Bytewise is not compilable
+Adapters and validators are in general not compilable

 Range compiles only for Array instances

 RepeatUntil is not compilable

-Embedded is not compilable

-Select Optional Switch are not yet implemented

-StopIf is not compilable

-Pointer Peek Terminated are not yet implemented

 Restreamed Rebuffered are not compilable

 RawCopy Checksum Compressed are not compilable

-BitsSwapped is not yet implemented

 Lazy* OnDemand are not compilable

-Mapping* are not compilable

-Enum FlagsEnum are not yet implemented

-Adapters and validators are not compilable

-CString is not yet implemented

-Lambdas (unlike this expressions) are not compilable

 Compiling schemas